 5. Take A Food Tour

 Since Barcelona’s food culture can be a bit intimidating for a first-time visitor, taking one of the Barcelona food tours is a fun way to learn about the city and its food.
-As a guest of Devour Barcelona, I participated in a comprehensive food tour in the charming Gracia neighborhood.
+As a guest of Devour Tours, I participated in a comprehensive food tour in the charming Gracia neighborhood.

 If you’re more interested in an evening tour with tapas and wine, Devour Barcelona offers a tour for that too.

 Drinking in Barcelona is more of a right than a luxury.
 Beverage prices are reasonable, so there’s no excuse not to enjoy a drink (or two) at every meal when you eat in Barcelona.
 My drinks of choice are Cava, Red Wine and Vermouth.